smallinaUCSD/cse15l-lab-reports/lab-report-4-week-8.md

 Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

 **Response:**
 I believe a minor code change is required.
 I would include an if condition to determine whether the character \` is in the current line.
-If the character is present, we can write code to skip the character because links with correct syntax do not contain the \` chracter.
-One solution I propose for this problem is to write a helper method that removes all instances of the \` character in the current line.
+If the character is present, we can write code to skip the character because links with correct syntax do not contain the \` character.
+One solution I propose for this problem is to write a helper method that removes all instances of the \` character in the current line using string functions.

 # Question 2
 **Question:**
 Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

 **Response:**
 I believe a significant code change is required.
-I'd use a data structure similar to a stack to push whenever a [,( appears and pop whenever its inverse appears.
+I'd use a data structure similar to a stack to push whenever a [,( appears and pop whenever its ],) appears.
 We'd also have to account for the case where the stack isn't empty by the end of the line.
 We can conclude that this is a significant code change because it makes use of a data structure, instance variables, and possibly helper methods.

 # Question 3
 **Question:**